I live 1,066.87 miles from my mom. So, much as I'd love to, I can't just drop by with a just-baked batch of homemade cookies.

 I love to bake.
 Mom does, too; but these days, she finds it increasingly difficult.
 Heading towards 90, her hands don't work like they used to.
 Scooping cookie dough is a long process.
 Pie crust doesn't roll out smoothly.
 Thank God for her bread machine, which kneads the dough for her famous pizza.

 Mom is getting older, but thankfully she still has her appetite.
 And one of our greatest joys is the regular back-and-forth we have around cookies.

 "Mom, I'm going to send you some cookies.
 What kind do you want?"

 Her selections run the gamut.
-Double-Shot Mocha Chunks are definitely the default, but she loves sugar cookies, oatmeal, lemon, butterscotch, all the old favorites – except molasses, which I think remind her of the Depression, a hungry time she'd rather forget.
+Chocolate is definitely the default, but she loves sugar cookies, oatmeal, lemon, butterscotch, all the old favorites – except molasses, which I think remind her of the Depression, a hungry time she'd rather forget.